 In compatible messaging apps, you should usually see text translated automatically.
-If you’ve got a Pixel 6, 6a, or 7, this can even happen offline with saved messages, though you’ll have access to a much larger pool of languages when you’re connected to the internet.
+If you’ve got a Pixel 6 or later, this can even happen offline with saved messages, though you’ll have access to a much larger pool of languages when you’re connected to the internet.

 To switch between target and source languages, just tap a message’s language bubble.
 You can also update your preferences on the fly by opening any conversation in another language, tapping the translate chip, then selecting an option from the dropdown menu.

 Your phone’s camera can apply Live Translate to things like signs and restaurant menus.
 Do the following: